Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/how-to/_index.md

   }'
 ```

-To omit the chunk content but only return the chunk id, set `exclude_contents` to true.
+To omit the chunk content and only return the chunk ID, set `exclude_contents` to true.